meetoseh/websocket/docs/journey.md

 [mitigate](https://cseweb.ucsd.edu/~savage/papers/CCR99.pdf), which suggests
 this type of attack is not popular - probably because it degrades into a non-multiplicative, protocol-specific, denial of service attack - which is not generally viable.
-This attack is mitigated somewhat by the limits placed on `bandwidth_events` and `bandwidth_window` nonetheless.
+Nonetheless, this attack is mitigated somewhat by the limits placed on `bandwidth_events`.

 Websockets are transmitted over TCP, so they will arrive in order.
 Packet loss will thus appear as latency.
 While not receiving packets the client cannot distinguish between latency and a simple lack of events over the window.
 Thus the latency detection packets are required to detect packet loss or other forms of network congestion.

-In general, the available processing power will restrict `bandwidth_events`, since the client must process each event.
-The network conditions will restrict both `bandwidth_events` and `bandwidth_window`, where the former is due to throughput and the latter is due to spikiness.

-This algorithm will exclusively increase the `bandwidth_window` up to 8 seconds, with the following progression: `1, 2, 4, 8`.
-In general a higher bandwidth window trades server-side memory for more stable throughput, which can be helpful under network congestion, but can be harmful under cpu congestion due to the spikier events.

 The bandwidth events will use the additive-increase/multiplicative-decrease ([AIMD](https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease))